SyncStudy/Utopee/README.md

 The financial investment is challenged by two factors 1. hard to guarantee the money will be back after 4-5 years 2. there are too many uncertainties involved in the behaviours of human

 The Youtube Demonstration is here: https://youtu.be/Ahr8YTBzYEk

+The additional info is available from my csdn blog: https://dequn.blog.csdn.net